ogomaemmanuel/AspNetCoreTdd/mocking.md

-Mocking is used to replace dependencies with their imitations
+Mocking is used to replace dependencies with their imitations and to conrol work flow of test